Frank Lazarus (composer): Early career

 During his time in South Africa, he appeared on stage in various productions and adapted The Tree That Sat Down, a novel by Beverley Nichols, for the stage.

 An Evening with Maggie and Frank

 In mid 1960s, he co-wrote the theatrical revue An Evening with Maggie and Frank with the actress Maggie Soboil and for which Lazarus also wrote music and lyrics.
 The show toured Australia in July 1968 including a series of performances at the Russell Street theatre in Melbourne.

 1970s London

 Lazarus appeared in several productions in London throughout the 1970s.
 In 1974 he understudied Ben Kingsley in an Athol Fugard play at the Royal Court Theatre.

-He appeared in several film and television productions and his credits include the feature film Superman (1978), in which he played an Air Force One pilot, and the television serial Pennies from Heaven (1978).
+He also appeared in film and television productions and his credits include the feature film Superman (1978), in which he played an Air Force One pilot, and the television serial Pennies from Heaven (1978).
 He also appeared in two episodes of EastEnders, among other roles.